 Frequently Asked Questions

-Goods grades are helpful, but the University Honors Program admits students based on a variety of criteria from high school.
+Goods grades are helpful, but the Honors College admits students based on a variety of criteria from high school.
 The emphasis is on student potential and motivation, and that can be demonstrated in many ways.
 If you are an extremely motivated student that struggled a bit in high school, please contact us; we want to talk with you.

 Can I still be in Honors if I'm undecided on my major?